Skip to content

 Hotels

-Nearly the size of a continent itself, Brazil offers everything from basic beach cabanas to sleek city hotels.
-A stay in Rio is typically in one of the many high rise hotels, most of which are chains.
-In the Pantanal and the interior, fazendas (farm accommodations similar to estancias in Argentina) are common, and in small towns or on the beach you will find plenty of pousadas—the Brazilian equivalent of the B&B. Service is generally good but not highly polished, so you’ll need to be ready to go with the flow in some cases.
+Within its vast geographic range, Brazil offers everything from basic beach cabanas to sleek city hotels.
+IRio or São Paulo you can find the country's top luxury properties, the best of them being Brazilian owned.
+In the Pantanal, a few lodges and fazendas (working farms) can host you for safari, and in small towns or on the beach you will find plenty of pousadas—the Brazilian equivalent of the B&B. There are many lesser-known properties running notable conservation projects in the lesser-known corners of the country, ideal for those looking to really go off the beaten track.
+Service is generally good and often much less transactional and much more hospitable, but not necessarily highly polished, so you’ll need to be ready to go with the flow in some cases.

 Ingredients

-Hike Sugarloaf Mountain—Sure, you could take the cable car to the summit, but the more adventurous will feel they've earned the view after climbing it themselves with a specialized instructor.
+Hike Sugarloaf Mountain — Sure, you could take the cable car to the summit, but the more adventurous will feel they've earned the view after climbing it themselves with our local guide.

 What They Say